1. An Overview of India's Food Industry

 -Instruction for use

-To look at the detailed food labeling requirements of India, check Food Safety and Standards (Packaging and labeling) Regulation.
+To look at the detailed food labeling requirements of India, check Food Safety and Standards (Labelling and Display) Regulations.